The Benevolent Frog

-The Benevolent Frog or The Frog and the Lion Fairy is a French literary fairy tale, written by Madame d'Aulnoy.
+The Benevolent Frog (La Grenouille bienfaisante) or The Frog and the Lion Fairy is a French literary fairy tale, written by Madame d'Aulnoy.
 Andrew Lang included the tale in The Orange Fairy Book with the title The Frog and the Lion Fairy.

 Synopsis

 A king's capital was besieged, and he sent the queen to safety.
 She found it very dreary and resolved to return, despite her guards.
 She had a carriage made for herself, and took advantage of a distraction to escape, but the horses bolted past her power to control and she was thrown and injured.

 A gigantic woman, wearing a lion skin, was there when the queen regained consciousness.
 The woman introduced herself as the Fairy Lioness.
 She invited the queen to her home, a frightful cave peopled with ravens and owls, having a lake with monsters, but with little and poor food.
 There, she told the queen to build herself a house.
 The queen pleaded with her, and the fairy said that the only way to appease her was fly pasties, which the queen could not make.
 The queen lamented that the king would never know what became of her.
 She saw a raven eating a frog and rescued the frog.
 The frog told her that all the creatures in the lake were once human and had been turned to these forms for their wickedness, which seldom improved them.
 The frog also explained that she was a demi-fairy and her powers lay in her hood of roses, which she had laid aside when the raven caught her.
 She and her frog friends caught the flies for the queen, who made a fly pasty for the lion fairy.
 She then started to build a hut.
 She found it difficult and the frog sent her to rest and built it.
 The lion fairy wondered who helped her and demanded a bouquet of rare flowers; the frog asked a friendly bat to gather them.
 Then the frog told her future: she would not escape, but have a beautiful daughter.

 The king discovered the wreckage of his wife's chariot and assumed she was dead.